Dr. Leong, Dr. Bui And Dr. Yan Answer Your Eyecare Questions

 Buying online does not always include Rx verification, advice on frame fit, adjustments, repairs, warranties and more.
 Often P.D. measurements are requested by online sites, but they are missing the total positioning of the lens in front of the eye.
 This can result in eye strain, headaches and other vision issues.

-Our doctors and trained technicians would look carefully at selecting the most suitable (not necessarily most expensive) lens material, design and coating that meet your daily needs, and find the best fitting frame also.
+Our doctors and trained technicians would look carefully at selecting the most suitable lens material, design and coatings that meet your daily needs, and find the best fitting frame to go with them.

-There is no safer and smarter substitute than dealing with eyecare professionals in your own backyard.
+There is no safer and smarter substitute than dealing with vision care professionals in your community.
 At Foresight Eyecare, our team enjoys getting to know our patients to provide optimal service, know-how and value.

 Q: How does diabetes affect the eyes?